 .config

-`sudo tar cvzf configs-backup.tgz .config/
+folder is stored.`sudo tar cvzf configs-backup.tgz .config/

 configs-backup.tgz

-) of the.config
+) of the .config

-, and passingcvzf
+, and passing cvzf

-as parameters:c
+as parameters:

 reate a new archivev